dmitryrogozhny/dmitryrogozhny.github.io/_posts/2019-10-17-hiding-spfx-web-part-on-small-screens.md

 tags: [sharepoint, spfx]
 ---

-You might want to hide your SPFx web part or some of its elements for a particalar screen size.
-For example, you can hide your web part on small screens or display different controls for different sceen sizes.
+You might want to hide your SPFx web part or some of its elements for a particular screen size.
+For example, you can hide your web part on small screens or display different controls for different screen sizes.

 You can do that with [Office UI Fabric](https://developer.microsoft.com/en-us/fabric#/).
 There is a set of SCSS mixins available in Office UI Fabric that you can use to control the visibility of your web part and its elements.